Qualtrics Files IPO Papers, Aiming for Valuation of Up to $14.4 Billion After Spinning Out of SAP

 Qualtrics will trade on the Nasdaq under the ticker "XM."

 Qualtrics sells software that helps businesses gauge how customers use their products so they can improve their offerings.
-CEO Ryan Smith co-founded the company in 2002 with his brother and father, giving the family a 40% stake at the time of acquisition.
-Smith, who just purchased the NBA's Utah Jazz, will remain CEO, running the company from Provo, Utah and its other main office in Seattle.
+Ryan Smith co-founded the company in 2002 with his brother and father, giving the family a 40% stake at the time of acquisition.
+Smith, who just purchased the NBA's Utah Jazz, will remain chairman of the company, headquartered in Provo, Utah and Seattle.
+Zig Serafin is CEO.

 Qualtrics is aiming to take advantage of surging demand for high-growth cloud software companies, a market that was hot before the pandemic and has gained even more traction from businesses investing in remote work tools and services.
 At least 10 subscription software companies have more than doubled in value this year, including Zoom, Twilio and Datadog, while cloud data storage vendor Snowflake is worth close to $90 billion after its September IPO.

-Note: Correction: A previous version of this story incorrectly identified Smith's title.